CrystalColeCrystal/wf_denovo_sequencing/README.md

    sudo sungularity build image/peptide.prism.1.1.0.ubuntu.env.sif def/peptide.prism.1.1.0.ubuntu.env.def
    cd ../../
    ```
    The python.3.10.15.gpu.ubuntu.sif image for Casanovo execution is built with cuda:12.4.0.
-This may need to be adjusted depending on your GPU
+This may need to be adjusted depending on your GPU.
 5. Download Peptide-PRISM from [here](https://www.uni-wuerzburg.de/sft/erfindungen-patente-und-lizenzen-jmu-und-ukw/download-software-for-scientific-purposes/).
 Extract the Peptide-PRISM.zip to your workflow/shell folder:
    ```bash
    unzip ~/Downloads/Peptide-PRISM.zip -d workflow/shell/